PasqualeTrani/Fraudulent-Credit-Card-Transactions-Detection-Models-/README.md

 # Fraudulent-Credit-Card-Transactions-Detection-Models-
+Note: Github does not allow me to add the csv file containing the data, because it is too big.
+If you want to see the dataset you can download it at the following link: https://www.kaggle.com/datasets/dhanushnarayananr/credit-card-fraud

 In this project some machine learning models are trained for classifying some credit card transactions into two classes: fraud or not fraud.
 The dataset that is considered is pretty huge, since it contains 1 million examples, and it is also unbalanced, since the vast majority of the considered transactions are not a fraud.
 As we know when we have a binary classification problem and we are dealing with an unbalanced dataset the accuracy of the model is not a good metric.

 Thus, for these reasons the project is organized as follows: <br>